tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 Supported configuration options are:

-- `host` - The IP to listen on
+- `host` - The IP to listen on.
-- `port` - The Port to listen on
+- `port` - The Port to listen on.
 - `tls` - The TLS config for receiving messages via TCP/TLS.
-If provided this onramp expects TLS traffic.
+If provided, this onramp expects TLS traffic.
     - `cert` - The server certificate (or certificate chain) PEM file (X.509 certificate).
 Required for TLS.
     - `key` - The private Key PEM file (RSA or PKCS8 format).
 Required for TLS.